Big Foot

 before or since with the possible exception

-of Yanni.
 Jerry Lee and Edgar Allan P. would

 have hit it off.
 They both liked them young,